workeffortwaste/gsap-video-export/README.md

 gsap-video-export <url>
 ```

-> When using CodePen URLs `gsap-video-export` will automatically break them out of their iframe.
+> When using CodePen URLs `gsap-video-export` will automatically redirect to the full page debug preview.

 ### Options